gkaf89/NCC-Trainings/docs/cuda/preparation.md

   $ salloc -A p200776 --res p200776-training-morning --partition=gpu --qos default -N 1 -t 01:00:00
   ```

   ??? "check if your reservation is allocated"
      ```
-        [u100490@login03 ~]$ salloc -A p200776 --res gpu-ncc-luxembourg-morning --partition=gpu --qos default -N 1 -t 01:00:00
+     [u100490@login03 ~]$ salloc -A p200776 --res p200776-training-morning --partition=gpu --qos default -N 1 -t 01:00:00
      salloc: Pending job allocation 296848
      salloc: job 296848 queued and waiting for resources
      salloc: job 296848 has been allocated resources
      salloc: Granted job allocation 296848
      salloc: Waiting for resource configuration
      salloc: Nodes mel2131 are ready for job
      ```

  - 7.2 You can also check if you got the interactive node for your computations, for example, here with the user `u100490`:
  ```
  [u100490@mel2131 ~]$ squeue -u u100490